wp-plugins/wp-auto-affiliate-links/readme.txt

 == Changelog ==

+= 4.3.3.1 =
+* Added links to support forum and FAQ section.

 = 4.3.3 =
 * Added option to select if links should be displayed on posts only, pages only, or both.
+* Excluded all other post types except posts and pages for execution.

 = 4.3.2 =
 * Order capability for affiliate links added